berensp/berensp.github.io/_posts/2025-01-03-orthodoxy.md

 Then at age 16 I learned guitar, and by the time I was in college, I found *myself* being the guitar-strummin' guy at the guitar Masses.
 Couple that with my formation in the Faith, both in high school and at my Jesuit university, and I was your average liberal Catholic fella.
 In fact, you can fast-forward all through my adulthood to the Contemporary Choir at St. Dominic's in San Francisco where my liturgical guitar-strummin' made me cross paths with my now wife—*Deo Gratias!*

 But a few things (slowly) converged for me a few years into married life:
-1. A self-consciousness of certain shortcomings of my music ministry: e.g., difficulty with focus during Mass; a feeling of *performing* more than *worshipping*; questions about reverence (e.g., I'm standing on the altar, back to the tabernacle)...none of it malicious; but still concerning.
+1. A deepening faith—or at least desire for it—aided by our parish, my own spiritual reading, and various friends/acquaintances
-2. A deepening faith—or at least desire for it—aided by our parish, my own spiritual reading, and various friends/acquaintances
+2. A self-consciousness of certain shortcomings of my music ministry: e.g., difficulty with focus during Mass; a feeling of *performing* more than *worshipping*; questions about reverence (e.g., I'm standing on the altar, back to the tabernacle)...none of it malicious; but still perturbing.
-3. Kids + pandemic took us out of music ministry, and out of California altogether for a while
+3. Kids and Pandemic took us out of music ministry, and out of California altogether for a while

-...and so when we returned to California in Spring 2021 we switched parishes to Star of the Sea, a traditional parish in the Richmond District of SF.
-I had actually discovered Star the year prior as I was Tridentine-curious, but once we joined the parish we attended the "ordinary form".
+...and so when we returned to California in Spring 2021 we switched parishes to Star of the Sea, a traditional parish in the Richmond District of San Francisco.
+I had actually discovered Star the year prior as I was *Tridentine-curious*, but once we joined the parish we attended the "ordinary form".

-## Why Orthodoxy?
+## Why Traditionalism?
-There are all kinds of little things I found attractive about the traditional Catholicism (e.g., at Star of the Sea): *ad orientem*[^2], Communion at the rail and on the tongue from a priest, Gregorian chant/sacred polyphony, the space for silence, a reverent congregation in Sunday attire, etc. It stirred my soul; and the funny thing is that we were already at an objectively stunning church, perhaps the most beautiful in San Francisco.[^3]
+There are all kinds of little things I found attractive about the traditional Catholicism at Star of the Sea: *ad orientem*[^2], Communion at the rail and on the tongue (from a priest), Gregorian chant/sacred polyphony, the space for silence, a pious congregation in Sunday attire, etc. The sanctity and beauty stirred my soul; and the funny thing is that we were coming from what is arguably the most objectively beautiful church in all of San Francisco.[^3]

 [^2]: People sometimes attack this by saying the celebrant has his back to the congregation (as is disrespectful).
 But it really makes a lot of sense when you think that we're all (priest included) facing liturgical East to offer up prayer together to God.

-[^3]: In this way, it reminds me of Evelyn Waugh's [*Brideshead Revisited*](/books/brideshead/), going from one transcendental (the beautiful) to another (the true)—to not disparage St. Dominic's, but rather to lift up Star of the Sea as something that radiates, thanks to the blessing of Our Lady, Stella Maris (perhaps in response to 24-hour adoration and other devotions).
+[^3]: In this way, it reminds me of Evelyn Waugh's [*Brideshead Revisited*](/books/brideshead/), going from one transcendental (the beautiful) to another (the true)—not at all to disparage St. Dominic's, but rather to lift up Star of the Sea as something that radiates, thanks to the blessing of Our Lady, Stella Maris (perhaps in response to 24-hour adoration and other devotions).

 But the deeper why to me is about cognitive dissonance...or, in reality, reducing it.